CrossGeeks/FirebasePushNotificationPlugin/docs/NotificationActions.md

 ## Notification Actions

-You can initialize the plugin with notification user categories to provide button options within the notification once receiving one with one of the notification user categories configured.
+You can initialize the plugin with notification user categories to provide button options within the notification when received with one of the notification user categories configured.

 Initialize using a User Category actions

-Android on Application class:
+Android on **Application** class **OnCreate** method:

 ```csharp